COVID-19 vaccination is effective and the safest way to protect yourself from COVID-19.

 The COVID-19 vaccines can cause some side effects, but not everyone gets them.

 The Sanofi and GSK (VidPrevtyn Beta) COVID-19 vaccine contains an oil derived from sharks.
-This vaccine is being offered as the seasonal booster dose to those aged 75 and over.

 The other COVID-19 vaccines offered by the NHS do not contain animal products, including egg.

 Find out more about the COVID-19 vaccines approved for use in the UK, including their ingredients: